1

 5. The expiration date is not required, but it is optional.
 If eggs are labeled with an expiration date, it may be no more than 30 days past the pack date, and must be expressed with “EXP MONTH/DAY” or "SELL BY MONTH/DAY".

-6. FDA requires all cartons of shell eggs that have not been treated to destroy Salmonella must carry the following safe handling statement, “Safe Handling Instructions: To prevent illness from bacteria, keep eggs refrigerated, cook eggs until yolks are firm, and cook foods containing eggs thoroughly.
+6. The FDA requires all cartons of shell eggs that have not been treated to destroy Salmonella must carry the following safe handling statement, “Safe Handling Instructions: To prevent illness from bacteria, keep eggs refrigerated, cook eggs until yolks are firm, and cook foods containing eggs thoroughly.

 Storing and Transporting Eggs

-All eggs destined for sale off-farm must be stored between 33°F and 41°F. They also must be transported in a clean and sanitary environment, and maintained at this temperature while being offered for sale.
+All eggs destined for sale off-farm must be stored between 33°F and 41°F. They also must be transported in a clean and sanitary environment and maintained at this temperature while being offered for sale.

 Applying For An Egg Producer License

-You may complete the fillable PDF form online and then print out, or print out the Egg Producer / Dealer License Application and then fill out by hand.
+You may complete the fillable PDF form online and then print it out, or print out the Egg Producer / Dealer License Application and then fill it out by hand.
 Fill in all the information in the spaces provided.
 If you are a small-flock egg producer with fewer than 3,000 birds, complete the Producer Questionnaire on the 2nd page of the application.
 Submit the application with the Class I License fee to the address shown on the application.
 Upon approval, the license will be issued.
 An inspector will contact you for an inspection.